 - Sabah Homasi vs. Abdul Razak Alhassan (welterweight)

 - Jeremy Kimball vs. Dominick Reyes (light-heavyweight)

 UFC 218 Betting Odds

 You can bet on UFC 218 online at dozens of bookmakers, so one thing I always suggest is to shop around for the best odds.
 Doing so will ensure you get paid more for your winning picks and risk less on your picks that don’t pan out so well.
-The following tables compare the UFC 218 odds across three international MMA betting sites and three US-friendly sites.
+The following table compares the UFC 218 odds across three reputable MMA betting sites.

 Don’t Miss the Stacked Undercard

 Alistair Overeem (43-15) and Francis Ngannou (10-1) will give us a heavyweight fight with big division implications between two men who have been on a tear of late.
 Alistair Overeem is a legend in kickboxing and MMA with nearly 60 MMA fights to his name.

 Overeem is still going strong on the back of a 2-fight win streak over very tough opponents Mark Hunt and Fabricio Werdum.
 His opponent, Francis Ngannou comes in on a 9-fight win streak and has finished every single one of his wins.
 The only time this man has even seen a decision was in his single loss back in 2013.